Manushri26/lampProject/README.md

 file and importing it to the local database of your system.
 We have also provided a video showing the demo for the project.

-Happy day to you reader, breath and hustle on! :)
+Happy day to you reader, breathe and hustle on! :)